top of page

 ABOUT US

-Denise Peterson studied Natural Resources Management, Wildlife Biology, and Geographic Information Systems (GIS) at Grand Valley State in Allendale, Michigan.
-She has worked on a wild felid study in the Peruvian Amazon tracking radio-collared ocelots and other wild cats in the area.
+Denise studied Natural Resources Management, Wildlife Biology, and Geographic Information Systems (GIS) at Grand Valley State in Allendale, Michigan.
+She's worked on a wild felid study in the Peruvian Amazon evaluating wild cat interactions with prey species and the Central Region Cougar Study in Utah.
 Her work experience includes the Mountain Lion Foundation, Yellowstone to Uintas Connection, and Voices of Wildlife.
-She's passionate about mountain lions and their continued existence wherever they are found.
-You can often find her in the mountains checking trail cams and tracking cats!
+She is also an experienced wildlife cinematographer, having worked on natural history films such as "The American Southwest" and others that are still currently in production.

 IMG_3973.jpeg

-As one of the Founders, David Peterson has been involved with Utah Mountain Lion Conservation since its inception.
+As one of the Founders, David has been involved with Utah Mountain Lion Conservation since its inception.
 He is responsible for the safety of the team while out in the field, as well as the technical mastermind that maintains and troubleshoots all of the equipment that we rely on in order to do our jobs.
 He has over 20 years of climbing experience, two degrees in electronics engineering, and is a Navy veteran.
 He is a firm believer in the power of education, collaboration, and teamwork to achieve our mission of improving social tolerance and understanding of mountain lions throughout Utah.

 image000000.jpg

-Joshua Lisbon is an avid outdoorsman, researcher, and educator with a master’s degree from the University of Montana.
+Joshua is an avid outdoorsman, researcher, and educator with a master’s degree from the University of Montana.
 He believes in the importance of providing connection with the natural world through education, research, conservation, advocacy, and film.
 As the Principal Investigator for the GSE Cougar Project, he is working to better understand the elusive predators that call the Grand Staircase-Escalante National Monument home.
 As the host of award-winning documentaries and series, he works to share the secrets of nature through honest and engaging stories.
 Previously, Joshua ran a 12-year noninvasive cougar population study in Montana focused on understanding the social organization of related individuals over time.

 IMG_2009_edited.png

-Tade Wilson grew up in Utah and has always loved wildlife and ecology.
+Tade grew up in Utah and has always loved wildlife and ecology.
 He attended Weber State University in Ogden, UT, graduating with a BS in Zoology and a minor in Geospatial Studies.
 He first began volunteering with Utah Mountain Lion Conservation in 2022, and loves the intersection between politics, law, conservation and ecology surrounding the species.
 In his spare time he hikes, backpacks, fly fishes and bird hunts, dragging his wife and son along whenever possible.

 Headshot.jpg

-As a lifelong Utah resident, Taylor Turner brings a unique understanding of the state's dynamic landscape.
+As a lifelong Utah resident, Taylor brings a unique understanding of the state's dynamic landscape.
 In addition to volunteering with Utah Mountain Lion Conservation, Taylor works as the Ogden Wet Meadow and Sagebrush Specialist for the Intermountain West Joint Venture.
 He has the privilege of partnering with landowners to protect and conserve working lands across northern Utah for migratory birds.
 He holds a B.S. in Ecology/Biodiversity with Honors from Utah State University.
 In his spare time, you can find him snowboarding, fly fishing, and camping.

 ABOUT US >